VanshRattan/InsightDB/README.md

 Show only top 3
 ```

-The system understands the previous conversation and updates the analysis.
+The system understands previous conversation context and updates the analysis accordingly.

 ---